 Which Guillermo del Toro films are the first to watch?

-Director Guillermo del Toro gave some suggestions for which of his movies you should see first.
-This is what he is doing for newcomers in the middle of the release of his latest film.
-Alley of nightmares.
+Director Guillermo del Toro offered some suggestions for which of his films you should see first.
+He’s doing this for newcomers when his latest movie Nightmare Alley is released.

 The director is known for his films in the fantasy and horror genres.
-The director started with low budget Spanish films like Cronos in The backbone of the devil, but later returned to Hollywood with among others Blade II.
+The director started with low budget Spanish films such as Cronos and The Devil’s Backbone, but then returned to Hollywood with Blade II, among others.

 Guillermo del Toro